 This is not the time to pretend like you’re the one human who doesn’t need to use a bathroom.
 Better safe than sorry on this one.
 I promise. 🙂

 *Please note that in some of these countries, the plumbing is not always equipped to handle flushing paper products.
-It’s important to try to be respectful and there is often a trash can in the stall to dispose of anything that should not be flushed.
+It’s important to try to be respectful.
+There is often a trash can in the stall to dispose of anything that should not be flushed.